manucarbonell/handwritten-document-synthesizer/synthesizer/README.md

 * `-num-pages=N` specifies how many pages of text should be generated.
 * `-page-width=N` specifies the page width in pixels.
 If not present, the page width is set to 30 times the font size.
 * `-chars-per-page=N` specifies how many characters will be pulled from the corpus for each page.
-* `-corpus=PATH` if present, the specified text file will be used as the corpus.
+* `-corpus=PATH` if present, the specified path will be used as the corpus.
 Otherwise, the default online corpus will be used.

 Misc:
 * `-list-fonts` lists all available fonts able to be used with the synthesizer.